Holistic Treatment For Osteosarcoma In Dogs

 What Is Canine Osteosarcoma?

-Osteosarcoma is by far the most common bone cancer in cats and dogs.
-This disease affects dogs and cats differently.
-In canines, it is most commonly found in large-breed dogs and usually occurs in middle-aged or elderly dogs, but it can occur in a dog of any age.
+Osteosarcoma is by far the most common bone cancer in dogs.
+It is most commonly found in large-breed dogs and usually occurs in middle-aged or elderly dogs, but it can occur in a dog of any age.

 Tumors start deep inside the bone and grow from the inside out.
 Lameness and swelling increase as the healthy bone is destroyed.
 Most osteosarcomas in dogs are above the front knee or below the hind knee.
 Osteosarcoma on the limbs is called appendicular osteosarcoma.
 It is almost always a highly aggressive form of malignant cancer in dogs.
 Due to the aggressive nature of this disease, it metastasizes very rapidly, causing curative treatment to usually involve surgical removal of the tumor followed by chemotherapy.
-Canine osteosarcoma can also affect the jaws, ribs skull or spine, but these axial sarcoma tumors tend to be slower-growing than the appendicular form.
-Osteosarcoma is very rare in felines.
-When a cat does develop it, the tumors are benign in 33% of cases reported.
+Canine osteosarcoma can also affect the jaws, ribs, skull or spine, but these axial sarcoma tumors tend to be slower-growing than the appendicular form.

 "In February 2007, our precious Rottweiler, Wyatt, was diagnosed with bone cancer.
 The lesion was on his left front wrist.
 The life expectancy was 2 to 6 months so we set out to help make Wyatt comfortable.
 Amputation was not an option for him.
 We went to a cancer specialist and she suggested contacting Ask Ariel for nutritional support.